 Coal exit policy: an opportunity to drive the transition forward

 In 2020, Ostrum AM decided to adopt a determined investment policy recognised by the market and benchmark institutions as particularly demanding of companies operating in the Coal sector, with the aim of making disengagement from the sector a condition for its investment in a given company.

 In practical terms, we rolled out a coal exit policy centred equally on exclusion and engagement.
 In the short term, this calls not only for the application of very strict threshold-based investment criteria - in line with the recommendations of the Global Coal Exit List (GCEL) - but also for active engagement with the companies in which Ostrum AM continues to invest in order to validate the credibility of their exit plan.

-We have defined very precise engagement metrics with these companies, such as the deployment of their strategy through short/medium/long-term milestones, frequency of communication, measurability of their and investments rolled out to shift their business model outside the coal sector.
+We have defined very precise engagement metrics with these companies, such as the deployment of their strategy through short/medium/long-term milestones, frequency of communication, measurability of their actions and investments rolled out to shift their business model outside the coal sector.
 This engagement is conducted yearly by our in-house experts as of 2021, and when we find an exit plan not to our satisfaction, we will divest our positions starting on 1 January 2022.

 To round out our policy addressing fossil fuels, we are currently working on an Oil & Gas policy that will allow us to continue engaging directly with companies in a way that challenges them to be better.